 In 2009, a Riverside Family Law judge granted a mother sole physical custody of her two daughters.
 The girls’ father was granted visitation.

 In May 2012, the father lost all contact with his daughters and their mother.
 He believed the mother had left California in violation of their custody order and had gone to Arkansas without informing him or providing him with a new address and phone number.
 The Family Law court ordered the Riverside County DA’s Child Abduction Unit to locate the mother and children.
 The Child Abduction Unit did just that -- finding them in Arkansas.

 In September 2012, the court again ordered the mother to allow the father frequent communication and visitation with their father, including a 2012 Christmas visit in Riverside.
 When the mother failed to follow the court orders and failed to send the children for the Christmas 2012 visit, the court modified its order and granted the father physical custody of the children.
 The mother thereafter refused to return the children from Arkansas to California.

-At the court’s direction the Child Recovery Unit obtained warrants to recover the children out of state.
-Working with Arkansas prosecutors, Arkansas law enforcement officers and the local Arkansas court, Child Recovery Unit investigators flew to Arkansas in April 2012 and – much to the mother’s surprise -- picked up the children.
+At the court’s direction the Child Abduction Unit obtained warrants to recover the children out of state.
+Working with Arkansas prosecutors, Arkansas law enforcement officers and the local Arkansas court, Child Abduction Unit investigators flew to Arkansas in April 2012 and – much to the mother’s surprise -- picked up the children.